What Is Dapp Analytics and Why Does It Matter in Web3?

 5 Steps to Simplify Dapp Analytics

-Although Dapp analytics can seem complex, it doesn’t have to be.
+Although Web3 product analytics can seem complex, it doesn’t have to be.
 Here are 5 practical ways to streamline the Dapp analytics process:

-Platforms such as Formo help Web3 teams analyze and visualize onchain data.
-You can measure key metrics such as Customer Acquisition Costs (CAC), Customer Engagement Score (CES), Total Value Locked (TVL), and Customer Lifetime Value (CLV).
-These tools provide tracking dashboards and powerful analytics that help simplify the process of analyzing Dapp data with minimal technical expertise.
+Data platforms such as Formo help Web3 teams capture and analyze onchain data.
+You can measure key metrics such as Customer Acquisition Costs (CAC), Product Engagement Score (PES), Average Revenue Per User (ARPU), and Customer Lifetime Value (CLV).
+Dapp analytics tools provide tracking dashboards and unified analytics that help simplify the process of analyzing Dapp data quickly with minimal technical expertise.

 Web3 APIs from providers such as Alchemy and QuickNode empower Web3 builders to query blockchain data easily.
 These APIs simplify the process of pulling complex datasets and integrating them into your analysis workflows, saving you time and resources.

 Automation is key to reducing the time and effort spent on collecting and reacting to new data.
-Services such as Zapier help automate key processes such as real-time notifications, ensuring that you act on data quickly and continuously.
+Integration services such as Zapier help automate key workflows, such as real-time notifications, ensuring that you act on data quickly and continuously.

 Not all data is created equal.
 Identify and prioritize key performance indicators (KPIs) that align with your product goals.
 For example, for user growth, focus on daily active users (DAU) and retention rates.
 For financial health, track TVL and revenue.